Grafrajohn/GrahamArt/_posts/2019-02-15-knife-angel-sculpture.md

 layout: post
 description: Knife Angel sculpture in Hull is made from knives confiscated by police forces throughout the UK
+h1: Visiting artwork makes a big statement in Hull about the wrongs of violence
 introduction: This 27 foot tall sculpture is made out of knives which were confiscated by the British police.
 The sculpture is on a tour of Britan to highlight the dangers of the spiralling problem of knife violence, especially among young men in the major